tomosglaciology/GlacialLakeExtractions/scripts/gee/README.md

 ## Google Earth Engine (GEE) Scripts

-This folder contains Google Earth Engine (GEE) scripts used for data extraction, preprocessing, and development of the Object-Based Image Analysis (OBIA) workflow.
+This folder contains Google Earth Engine scripts used for data extraction, preprocessing, and development of the Object-Based Image Analysis (OBIA) workflow.

 The scripts are designed to be used together and contribute to different stages of filter and visualise the image collection and the OBIA process.